Upper bounds on the solutions to $n = p+m^2$: A note on the combinatorial sieve

 \section{A note on the combinatorial sieve}

-Selberg's method is not the only sieve method that can be used to obtain an upper bound on $\mathcal{R}(n)$ for $n \le N$ with no exceptions (that does not assume the Siegel zero $\beta$ exists).
-For instance, we can obtain an upper bound for $S(\mathscr{A}; \mathfrak{P}, z)$ via a combinatorial sieve.
+Of course, Selberg's method is not the only sieve method that can be used to obtain an upper bound on $\mathcal{R}(n)$ for $n \le N$ with no exceptions.
+For instance, we can obtain an upper bound for $S(\mathscr{A}; \mathfrak{P}, z)$ via a combinatorial sieve, as Zaccagnini \cite{15} mentions.
 Hence, as in the derivation of \eqref{5}, our upper bound will be applicable to $\mathcal{R}_k(n)$ and then we will take the case for $k = 2$.
 We proceed as follows.
 The sequence that is to be sifted for $u \ge 1$ and $N^{1/u} \ge 2$ is

 \begin{lem} Let $F_1(n), \cdots, F_g(n)$ be distinct irreducible polynomials with integral and positive leading coefficients where $F(n) = F_1(n) \cdots F_g(n)$.
 Let $\rho(p,n)$ denote the number of solutions to the congruence